skulptur/unit-fns/README.md

 Unit-fns provides composable primitives that make it easy to generate complex numerical patterns with little code.

 ## Motivation
 After experimenting with shaders and other languages like Rust to see what they could offer in terms of performance for graphics and audio, I still missed the tooling and ecosystem that we as web developers are used to.
 Unit-fns is the answer to what happens when an elegant API is the primary goal.
+It is currently pre version 1, the API is experimental and might change without notice.

 ## Get started